rengasamybalaji/ProductService/README.md

 * updateProduct - Metric to denote the number of successful price updates happened
 * getProduct - Metric to denote the time taken to call the RedSky api and database to fetch the product data.
+* Redsky API Failure - Error metric to denote the number of errors when accessing RedSky API
+* DB price fetch failed - Error metric to denote the number of errors occurred while fetching price from DB

 ## Security Implementation